QOGE/STELASER/projects/HelionRail.md

 Core Innovations:

-Synthetic Hydrogen Atmosphere Rail Corridor (SHARC) — an inflatable, ocean-based tunnel providing a tailored low-density, hydrogen-rich environment.
+Synthetic Hydrogen Atmosphere Rail Corridor (SHARC) — an inflatable, sea-level tunnel providing a tailored low-density, hydrogen-rich environment.

 HRX-Class Propulsion — efficient combustion of tunnel-provided hydrogen with onboard LOX in a variable-geometry hybrid engine.

 Sustainable closed-loop resource cycle using water byproduct recovery and renewable electrolysis.

-Sea-based modularity for rapid deployment, expansion, and avoidance of terrestrial regulatory/land conflicts.
+Ground based modularity for rapid deployment, and expansion.

 This hybrid air-breathing/rocket approach in a controlled corridor could bridge the gap between current chemical propulsion and future advanced systems like mass drivers or laser propulsion.